tolomea/gatesym/README.md

 * record_log() - log the current values of the flagged gates
 * print_log() - dump out the log contents

-Internally individual gates are stored in an array indexed by order of creation and are represented as tuples of their type, input gate indicies, negated input gate indicies and outputs gate indicies.
+Internally individual gates are stored in an list indexed by order of creation and are represented as tuples of their type, input gate indicies, negated input gate indicies and outputs gate indicies.
 Having negated inputs removes the need to have explicit not gates, which is useful as otherwise we'd accumulate lots of redundant not gates and I haven't figured out a convenient way of doing optimization yet.

 # Gates.py
 While the core makes for a reasonably fast simulation it's not the most user friendly.
 Gates builds a logical layer over the physical layer of of the core.
 This layer makes construction and debugging of gate networks far more convenient.
 In this layer Gates are represented as objects which know their underlying network and index.
 There is also a higher level Node abstraction from which Gates inherit, this lets us have virtual gates for points in the network that don't have actual gates.
 Classes of note are: